pupilfirst/wd301-scripts/handling-advanced-ui-events/assign-tasks/README.md

 Save the file.

 Next, we need to fetch the list of members of the organisation, when the project detail page is visited.
-Switch to `ProjectContainer.tsx` file.
+Switch to `src/pages/project_details/index.tsx` file.
 And import the required functions.

 ```tsx
 import { useMembersDispatch } from "../../context/members/context";